aserto-dev/express-jwt-aserto/README.md

 #### policyName argument

-By default, the policy name will be derived in the following way from the application name, route path, and HTTP method:
+By convention, Aserto policy package names are of the form `application.METHOD.path`.
+By default, the policy name will be inferred from the application name, HTTP method, and route path:

 - `GET /api/users` --> `applicationName.GET.api.users`
 - `POST /api/users/:id` --> `applicationName.POST.api.users.__id`